LAW STUDENT PRACTICE

 PRACTICE PENDING ADMISSION

 Practice Pending Admission is governed by Rule 14-809.
-An attorney who has been licensed and practicing full time for 60 of the last 84 months in another state may practice under supervision while awaiting the approval of his or her application.
-Practice Pending Admission can only be requested by those who have a pending application with the Bar.
-In order to practice under this rule, the attorney and his or her supervisor must sign and submit a Practice Pending Admission Request Form and pay a $100 fee.
-Practice may begin once the attorney receives the Practice Pending Admission Certificate from the Bar.
-The Bar attempts to process these requests quickly, but please allow at least 72 hours.
+An attorney who has been licensed and practicing full time for 36 of the last 60 months in another state may practice under supervision while awaiting the approval of his or her application.
+Practice Pending Admission Certificate can only be requested by those who have a complete and submitted application pending with the Bar.
+The attorney and their supervisor must sign and submit a Practice Pending Admission Request Form.
+Once the applicant has been approved, they may then pay a $100 administrative fee through their Application Home Page.

 PRO HAC VICE

-The Admissions Office does not oversee Pro Hac Vice admission; it is overseen by the General Counsel’s Office of the Bar.
+Pro Hac Vice admission is overseen by the General Counsel’s Office of the Bar rather than by Admissions.
 Please visit https://www.utahbar.org/admissions/pro-hac-vice/ for information.
+See Rule 14-806.
+Admission pro hac vice.